HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Physical topological graph mainly displays the relation between cluster components and servers from the perspective of server.
 At the same time, the usage of server resources and the running health of cluster component services can be viewed.
 Before using, it is necessary to configure the available SSH connection information for the cluster server.
 Otherwise, only the relation between the current server and the cluster component can be viewed, and the status of the server and the component program cannot be viewed.

-**DR mode explanation:** when the DR mode is enabled, please refer to the chapter [Physical topological graph](#Physical%20topological%20graph) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the physical topological graph.
+**DR mode explanation:** when the DR mode is enabled, please refer to the [Physical topological graph](#physical-topological-graph) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the physical topological graph.

 **(1) Overview of physical topological graph**